Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Introduction

 We propose an information-theoretic approach that considers the simultaneous information gain for both the upper- and lower-optimal solutions and values, which we call bilevel information gain.
-This enables us to define a unified criterion that measures the benefit for both level problems simultaneously, which is not necessarily common in the case of bilevel methods as mentioned in the previous paragraph.
+This enables us to define a unified criterion that measures the benefit for both level problems simultaneously, which is not necessarily common in the case of bilevel methods as already mentioned.
 Although the effectiveness of information-theoretic BO has been shown in several different contexts \citep[e.g.,][]{Henning2012-Entropy,Hernandez2014-Predictive,Hoffman2015-Output,Wang2017-Max,Hernandez-Lobato2015-Predictive,Hernandez-lobatoa2016-Predictive,Suzuki2020-multi,Takeno2022-Generalized,Takeno2022-Sequential,hvarfner2022joint,Tu2022-joint}, it has not been combined with bilevel optimization, to our knowledge.
 We first define bilevel information gain by extending the idea of the joint entropy search \citep{hvarfner2022joint,Tu2022-joint}.
 Unfortunately, the original definition of bilevel information gain is computationally intractable, and we show that a natural extension of the truncation based approximation, which has been widely employed in information-theoretic BO \citep[e.g.,][]{Wang2017-Max}, can be derived.
 By combining the truncation based approximation and a variational lower bound \citep{Takeno2022-Sequential}, we obtain our criterion called Bilevel optimization via Lower-bound based Joint Entropy Search (BLJES).

 Further, while we mainly consider `coupled setting' in which upper- and lower-level observations are obtained simultaneously, `decoupled setting', in which a separate observation for each level is available, is also discussed.
 For example, in the case that the objective function values are outputs of some simulators (e.g., physical simulation), if a common simulator provides both level observations simultaneously, coupled setting is suitable, while if the upper- and the lower-level observations are from different simulators, decoupled setting can be more appropriate.
 We further propose an extension for the case that each level problem has inequality constraints (i.e., each level problem is a constraint problem).

 Our contributions are summarized as follows. \begin{itemize} \item We show an information-theoretic formulation of bilevel BO, which has never been explored, to our knowledge.
 Bilevel information gain is defined to measure the benefit for both level problems. \item We derive a lower bound based approximation of bilevel information gain.
 We extend the standard truncation based approach in the single-level information-theoretic BO to the bilevel problem. \item We further propose extensions for decoupled setting and constraint problems.
 We show that our framework can handle these settings by a natural extension of bilevel information gain. \end{itemize} We demonstrate effectiveness of BLJES through functions generated from Gaussian processes and several benchmark problems.